jgwhite/jgwhite.github.io/_posts/2013-04-29-ember-without-data.md

 });
 ```

-These act very much like Rails’ initializers, and ensure that these
+These act very much like Rails’ initializers, and ensure that pieces of
-pieces of setup code get executed at the most appropriate moment during
+setup code get executed at the most appropriate moment during
 Ember’s boot process.

 ---